-What hours should an FY1 doctor work in GP?
+What hours should a GP LIFT doctor work in GP?

-FY1 doctors in the LIFT pilot will work 2 programmed activities (1 day) in the GP setting per week.
-They must not work over 40 basic hours a week overall (including the hospital component of the training).
+Foundation doctors in a LIFT programme will work two programmed activities (1 day) in the GP setting per week.
+They must not work over forty basic hours a week overall (including the hospital component of the training).
 If shown by hours monitoring to be working over 40 hours the doctor could be entitled to financial remuneration.
 The maximum of 40 hours must fall between the times of 7am-7pm Monday to Friday.
 Travel time during working hours must be accounted for.
-The actual timetable is able to be practice-specific within these guidelines.
+The actual timetable should be practice-specific within these guidelines.
 Timetables of activity should be submitted to HR at the local trust for consideration and work monitoring.